Gerkkk/CPU-Emulator/README.md

 This is a simple CPU emulator with a tiny assembly-like language for it.

-A CPU has 8 32 bit registers (AX, BX, CX, DX, EX, FX, GX, HX) and a stack.
+A CPU has 8 32 bit registers (AX, BX, CX, DX, EX, FX, GX, HX) and a stack(that is written from scratch).

 ## Available commands